peteroupc/html3dutil/doc/H3DU.Math.md

 Returns the transposed result of the inverted 3x3 upper left corner of the given 4x4 matrix.

-This is usually used to convert a model-view matrix to a matrix for transforming surface normals in order to keep them perpendicular to a surface transformed by the world matrix.
+This is usually used to convert a world matrix to a matrix for transforming surface normals in order to keep them perpendicular to a surface transformed by the world matrix.
 Normals are then transformed by this matrix and then converted to <a href="tutorial-glmath.md">unit vectors</a>.
 But if the